XLSForm/xlsform.github.io/_includes/xlsform.md

 ##### <a name="styling"></a>Styling notes

 XLSForm supports a limited subset of Markdown syntax for styling notes in your form.
+At the moment such styling is only supported in the Enketo client; in other clients the syntax characters will be displayed as text.

 * *emphasize* words by wrapping them inside ``_`` or ``*``
 * **strongly emphasize** words by wrapping them inside ``__`` or ``**``